DomainDrivenArchitecture/dda-user-crate/README.md

 The "targets.edn" uses this schema.

 #### User config
-The schema for the ide configuration is:
+The schema for the user configuration is:
 ```clojure
 (def Secret
   (either